How to ‘leave no trace’ on your next visit to a national park

 We are so fortunate in South Australia to have many beautiful national parks to bushwalk, ride, camp and stay in and it’s vital that we take good care of them.

-Here are 5 things you can do to leave no trace’:
+Here are 5 things you can do to leave no trace’ on your next park visit:

 1. Take your rubbish with you

-Bring a few garbage bags and take your rubbish with you when you leave – don’t dump your rubbish in the park.
+Bring a few garbage bags and take your rubbish when you leave and dispose of thoughtfully in your household waste bins.

 2. Bring your own firewood